Never Pay in Raleigh, Wilmington & Fayetteville

 It is possible to fight City Hall?

 If you are the owner of the car but were not driving at the time and location of the citation, yes.
 You can fight City Hall and win.
 This is how you do it: Without claiming in any fashion that you were the driver of the car, sign up for a hearing.
 When you go to the hearing, say that you are the owner of the car but were not driving at the time and location on the citation.
 Do not say anything more than that.
 Let your lips be sealed.
 If the Hearing Panel convicts you, then pay the $50 fine and you are now in the legal position to bring a class action lawsuit against the City.
 Call us.
-With your involvement we can sue Raleigh or Knightdale for millions of dollars.
+With your involvement we can sue Raleigh, Fayetteville and Wilmington for millions of dollars.
 This "owner not driver" issue can be won.
-The State statutes and city ordinances are very clear what Raleigh is supposed to do.
+The State statutes and city ordinances are very clear what these cities are supposed to declare.

-If you claim that "I just could not stop or the yellow did not last long enough", or "it was raining" then you are taking the punishment for physics errors made by the NCDOT.
+If you claim that "I just could not stop or the yellow did not last long enough", or "it was raining" then you are taking the punishment for physics errors made by the traffic engineer who signed and sealed the signal plan for your intersection.

 Raleigh Intersection Problems